 Applying for Long Term Disability with Bell’s Palsy

-Be sure to request a copy of your disability policy from your employer (or insurance company) as soon as you know you will be filing a claim.
-Take the time to read through your entire policy to be sure you understand what your insurance company qualifies as a disability and what they do not.
-Make notes in your journal of timelines.
-This is critical.
-If you missed a deadline, your claim would be most likely be denied.
+Request a copy of your disability policy from your employer or insurance provider as soon as you realize you will be filing a claim.
+Invest time in reading the policy in its entirety to understand what your insurance provider recognizes as a disability and what they do not.
+Document any deadlines in your journal, as missing a deadline could lead to a denial of your claim.

 Consult An Attorney